CSCfi/pebbles/doc/database_migrations.md

 For initial deployment of a persistent system, you should apply the migrations instead of letting SQLAlchemy create the database.
-It is also possible to stamp an existing database with the latest migration revision identifier with "flask db stamp".
+It is also possible to stamp an existing database with the latest migration revision identifier with `flask db stamp`.